 The idea that they provide thermal insulation is easy to overstate.
 Earth is not a good insulator and anyway there will usually be a vented space below the roof decking which will be cold.
 However they are quite good at providing acoustic insulation because of the muffling effect of the soil.
 They also give good fire protection which may be required by the building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place), depending on proximity to your neighbours.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations , depending on proximity to your neighbours.

 A good study on living roofs, including a section on ways of increasing biodiversity, is the CIRIAConstruction industry research and information association publication here